OpenNuvoton/NuMaker-mbed-TZ-nonsecure-example/README.md

     }
     ```

-1. Exclude pre-built secure code
+1. Exclude pre-built secure image/gateway library

     There has been a pre-built secure code in mbed-os directory tree.
     To link with our own one as above, we must exclude the pre-built one.